-This is one of our most loved classical Irish food dishes, thought of as the national dish of Ireland.
+This is one of our most beloved classical Irish food dishes and is thought of as the national dish of Ireland.
 It’s also very popular to have Irish Stew on St. Patrick’s Day.
-The most common ingredients you would find in Stew are Lamb, Mutton, Potatoes and Onions.
+The most common ingredients you would find in Stew are Lamb, Mutton, Potatoes, carrots, turnips and Onions.

-This dish has been around for many centuries; most popular in the winter months.
+This dish has been around for many centuries and is most popular in the winter months.
 Irish stew is a warming dish and tastes more delicious when you add rosemary and thyme.

 A second much loved Irish food tradition is the Irish Soda Bread.
-A simple classic where nearly every family in Ireland have their own recipe.
+Soda bread is a simple classic and nearly every family in Ireland have their own unique recipe.

-The history of soda bread began more for practical purposes.
-The first people to actually use soda were the American Indians.
-Although the Irish were the once that replicated what they did and earned its worldwide reputation.
+The history of making soda bread began for practical purposes.
+The first people to actually use soda were the Native Americans.
+However, the Irish were the ones that earned a worldwide reputation for their bread.

-These ingredients include wheat flour, baking soda, sourced milk and salt.
-To make soda bread soft wheat flour was the ideal method and the Irish climate was considered as the only place suitable for growing soft wheat.
+These ingredients include wheat flour, baking soda, buttermilk and salt.
+To make soda bread soft wheat flour was preferred and the Irish climate was considered one of the only places suitable for growing this type of wheat.

 A Full Irish Breakfast

-There’s no denying that the Irish love their food, around the world many people would usually enjoy ready meals for breakfast.
-But there has been a long Irish tradition of having a fried breakfast also referred to as a ‘Fry’.
+There’s no denying that the Irish love their food; around the world many people would usually enjoy ready meals for breakfast.
+But there has been a long Irish tradition of having a fried breakfast (simply called a ‘Fry’).
 It’s a meal that will fill you up and give you energy for the day ahead.

-A traditional Irish breakfast includes a variety of meats; bacon, sausages, possibly pudding, as well as eggs baked beans, hash browns, mushrooms and fried tomatoes.
-The hearty breakfast is also served with homemade Irish soda bread and potato bread (also known as boxty) and a strong cup of tea or a glass of fresh orange juice.
+A traditional Irish breakfast includes a variety of meats; bacon (we call them rashers), sausages, pudding, eggs, baked beans, hash browns, mushrooms and fried tomatoes.
+You may even fry a few spud (potatoes) if feeling adventurous!
+The hearty breakfast is also served with homemade Irish soda bread or potato bread (also known as boxty) and a strong cup of tea or a glass of fresh orange juice.

-It was originally a tradition to help prepare people for a full day of work on the farm but into today’s modern world it’s not possible to have most working mornings as people have to commute for work, especially in rural areas.
+It was originally a tradition to help prepare people for a full day of work on the farm.
+Many people would spend hours working before returning for lunch or dinner, but in today’s modern world it’s not possible to have a full most working mornings as people have to commute for work, especially in rural areas.

-However, the traditions of a full Irish breakfast serves a staple treat in many households in Ireland, usually prepared on a Saturday or Sunday morning.
-It’s also a meal that you can have for your evening dinner, many Irish people enjoy doing this.
+However, the traditions of a full Irish breakfast serves a staple treat in many households in Ireland.
+It is usually prepared on a Saturday or Sunday morning when people have time to make and enjoy the breakfast.
+It’s also a meal that you can have for your evening dinner and many Irish people enjoy doing this.

 The Breakfast Roll

 Essentially a full Irish breakfast rolled into a baguette with butter and ketchup, the breakfast roll is iconic in modern Ireland.
-As our populations careers have diversified away from predominantly a farming country, people who work outside the home usually don’t have time to cook a fried breakfast.
+As our populations careers have diversified and is no longer predominantly a farming country, people who work outside the home usually don’t have time to cook a fried breakfast.

 The breakfast roll is a very popular menu item in Irish shops and delis consisting of sausages, rashers, pudding, eggs, hash browns and tomatoes or mushrooms.
 The chicken fillet roll is also popular containing a breaded chicken fillet, lettuce, and cheese in a baguette.

 Shepherd’s Pie is a staple of any Irish dinner table.
 The filling is rich with lamb, vegetables and gravy, and topped with, of course, mashed potatoes.
-The dish is considered a comfort food that Irish love to have especially during the cold, dark winter months.
+The dish is considered a comfort food that Irish people love to have, especially during the cold, dark winter months.

 Shepherd pie was first introduced by housewives in the late 1700s and early 1800s who were looking for ways to incorporated leftovers into their meals.
 Even though it was created out of leftovers it soon became a delicious and much loved Irish dish.

-As time has gone on Irish people have loved to put there own spin on the dish with different seasonings and vegetables.
-Everyone makes their own version of mash potatoes, so depending on where you having it, it can be a very diverse experience.
-For many Irish people, even the best chef’s in the world could not improve upon the recipe they grew up with!
+As time has gone on Irish people have loved to put their own spin on the dish with different seasonings and vegetables.
+Everyone makes their own version of mash potatoes, so depending on where you are having it eating the pie can be a very diverse experience.
+For many Irish people, even the best chef’s in the world could not improve the recipe they grew up with!